Open daily except 24-26 December.

 Walk beneath the largest animal on Earth and explore dozens of other exhibits representing 4.5 billion years of natural history.

-Hintze Hall is the gateway to our collections and galleries.
+Hintze Hall is the gateway to our galleries and the collections we care for.

 Inside it, you can wander among meteorites, mammals, fish, birds, minerals, plants and insects, and hear stories about the people whose work and ideas have shaped the Museum.